SCons/scons/src/engine/SCons/EnvironmentValues.md

         * Store value type?
 (It may not be possible to know this without knowing the contents/types of other values?)
   * EnvironmentValues
     * Hold a dictionary of all variables and their EnvironmentValue objects
-    * Has staticmethod to evaluate a string
+    * Has staticmethod to evaluate a string ( *subst()* )
-    * Has staticmethod to evaluate a list
+    * Has staticmethod to evaluate a list ( *subst_list()* )
+    * Holds all caches, and each symbols direct dependencies.
+(To enable invalidating cached values)
+    * Holds a collection of EnvironmentValue objects, addressable by the string they contain.
+In some cases this is the variable itself, in other cases this is a string or list of elements passed to *subst()* or *subst_list()* which is being stored to be able to be cached.

 # String Tokenizing
 ## Given a string what tokens can we definitively identify without context